fbaube/lwdx/README.md

 * Tests =:-O
 * XML entity substitutions (but didn't you get the memo? yer sposta use DITA `conref`)
 * Support for `ditavar` files for conditional text substitution and conditional publishing
-* Details of comment handling in Markdown (note that LwDITA rellies on CommonMark, with extensions)
+* Details of comment handling in Markdown, and how it can be used to support roundtripping for complex LwDITA tags (note that LwDITA relies on CommonMark, with extensions)
 ## Roadmap
 * A schema-driven WYSIWYG IBE (_in-browser editor_, probably based on [CodeMirror](https://codemirror.net/demo/xmlcomplete.html))
 * Integration with DITA for Small Teams [D4ST](http://www.dita-for-small-teams.org/)